chaseruskin/orbit/docs/src/index.md

 ![](./images/orbit_logo_128px.png)

 Orbit is an agile package manager and extensible build tool for hardware description languages (HDL).
-It's design is driven by two core principles:
+Its design is driven by two core principles:

 - minimize technical debt associated with evolving HDL codebases
 - tailor to the wide range of users and their possible workflows with a high degree of modularity and extensibility